 5. Replace the Sensor Every 14 Days

-The FreeStyle Libre 3 and Libre 3 Plus are among the most advanced CGMs available, offering real-time glucose tracking, long sensor wear, and smartphone integration.
+The FreeStyle Libre 3 Plus are among the most advanced CGMs available, offering real-time glucose tracking, long sensor wear, and smartphone integration.
 With its discreet design, no-fingerstick convenience, and high accuracy, it provides an easier way to monitor blood sugar levels.

-If you’re interested in getting the FreeStyle Libre 3 or Libre 3 Plus, talk to your healthcare provider or contact Appy Medical today to start your journey toward better glucose control and greater peace of mind.
+If you’re interested in getting the FreeStyle Libre 3 Plus, talk to your healthcare provider or contact Appy Medical today to start your journey toward better glucose control and greater peace of mind.

 Disclaimer: Device availability, features, and insurance coverage may change over time.
 Please consult the official website of Abbott FreeStyle Libre or speak with a healthcare professional for the most up-to-date information.